byui-cit/cit470/firewalls/README.md

   - Your DMZ VLAN-id and network address/subnet mask.
     - IPv4 address of your Internet-facing firewall's DMZ interface.
 (This will be your team's DMZ default gateway address.)
     - IPv4 addresses of your DMZ Windows Server and Linux server VMs.
-    - IPv4 address of your Internet-facing firewall's "interconnect" interface.
-(This will be a separate gateway toward your secure-facing firewall.)
   - Your inside zone's VLAN-id and network address/subnet mask.
     - IPv4 address of your Internet-facing firewall's inside zone interface.
 (This will be your team's inside zone default gateway address.)
     - IPv4 addresses of your inside zone Windows Server and Linux server VMs.
   - Your secure zone's VLAN-id and network address/subnet mask
-    - IPv4 address of your secure-facing firewall's "interconnect" interface.
-(This will be a separate gateway toward your Internet-facing firewall.)
     - IPv4 address of your secure-facing firewall's secure zone interface.
 (This will be your team's secure zone default gateway address.)
     - IPv4 addresses of your secure zone Windows Server and Linux server VMs.
+  - Your interconnect zone's VLAN-id and network address/subnet mask
+    - IPv4 address of your Internet-facing firewall's "interconnect" interface.
+(This will be a separate gateway toward your secure-facing firewall.)
+    - IPv4 address of your secure-facing firewall's "interconnect" interface.
+(This will be the corresponding gateway toward your Internet-facing firewall.)

 Your team's assigned VLAN IDs and public IPv4 addresses are listed
 <a href="https://byui-cit.atlassian.net/wiki/spaces/CDI/pages/28049411" target="_blank" ref="noopener">here</a>.